 A best practice is also showing your business plan on how you plan to use the capital to grow the revenue of your business.
-More revenue means more cash coming into the business for you to be able to make all of these debt payments.
-There are numerous ways you can grow your revenue as a home healthcare business.
+More revenue means more cash coming into the business for you to make these debt payments.
+There are many ways you can grow your revenue as a home healthcare business.

 Julie Smith, CEO of Homewatch CareGivers, says you can grow revenue by:

 “Our focus is twofold — demonstrating those measurable outcomes that differentiate our services to client families and referral sources and recruiting and retaining the best caregivers to help deliver those services.